neoclide/coc.nvim/issue.md

 ─── src/extension/installer.ts:267-271 ───
+✅ resolved — skip message now says "already installed or in progress" instead of claiming a circular dependency (test added)
 [maintainability · low] The `installing` set is only ever added to and never cleaned up, so it conflates "currently being installed" with "already installed".
 In a non-circular shared-dependency graph (e.g. A depends on B and C, and both B and C depend on D), the second occurrence of D is